startling/small-linux/small_linux.md

 First, though, the ugly lazy hack because I couldn't get Busybox to compile statically:

 * go back into the mounted directory -- `cd ../disk`
-* look to see what dynamic libraries busybox needs with `ldd bin/busybox`.
+* look to see what dynamic libraries Busybox needs with `ldd bin/busybox`.
 I get:

     ````
         linux-gate.so.1 =>  (0xb76df000)